Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Ideal Patient Profile: Patients seeking proven weight loss results with extensive safety data, those prioritizing cost-effectiveness, or individuals with cardiovascular risk factors who benefit from the medication's cardioprotective effects.
 Semaglutide works particularly well for patients who respond strongly to appetite suppression as the primary weight loss mechanism.

-Current compounded semaglutide pricing ranges from $300-400 monthly through specialized telehealth providers, making it the most accessible option for patients without comprehensive insurance coverage.
+Current compounded semaglutide pricing ranges from $300-400 monthly through specialized telehealth providers, making it the most accessible option for patients without thorough insurance coverage.
 The medication requires refrigeration and careful handling, but most patients adapt quickly to the weekly injection routine.

 Tirzepatide represents a significant advancement in incretin therapy by simultaneously activating both GLP-1 and GIP (glucose-dependent insulinotropic polypeptide) receptors.
 This dual mechanism produces superior weight loss outcomes compared to single-hormone approaches, with clinical trials showing 20-25% body weight reduction at maximum doses (Jastreboff et al., NEJM, 2022).
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 The GIP receptor activation provides additional metabolic benefits beyond GLP-1 alone, including enhanced insulin sensitivity, improved lipid metabolism, and potentially greater preservation of lean muscle mass during weight loss.
 The medication's unique molecular structure allows it to function as both a GLP-1 receptor agonist and a GIP receptor agonist with balanced activity at both targets.